Mumbai weather update: City to see heavy to very heavy rainfall today, says IMD

 ADVERTISEMENT

-The Brihanmumbai Municipal Corporation (BMC), in its Mumbai weather update, stated that a high tide of 4.02 meters will hit the city's coast at 10.46 am and another high tide will hit almost 12 hours later at 10.31 pm and it is expected to be 3.43 meters high.
+The Brihanmumbai Municipal Corporation (BMC), in its Mumbai weather update on Friday, stated that a high tide of 4.02 meters will hit the city's coast at 10.46 am and another high tide will hit almost 12 hours later at 10.31 pm and it is expected to be 3.43 meters high.

-The civic body also said that a low tide of about 2.22 metres is expected at 4.48 pm today.
+The local council also stated that a low tide of around 2.22 metres is forecast at 4.48 p.m. on Friday.

-The island city, per BMC's Mumbai weather update, recorded 78 mm of rainfall, eastern Mumbai 57 mm and western Mumbai 67 mm of rainfall in the 24 hours ending at 8 am today.
+According to the BMC's Mumbai weather update, the island city had 78 mm of rain, with eastern Mumbai receiving 57 mm and western Mumbai receiving 67 mm in the 24 hours ending at 8 a.m. on Friday.

 🗓️ १९ जुलै २०२४— माझी Mumbai, आपली BMC (@mybmc) July 19, 2024